Frequently Asked Questions

 Health Insurance Plan

 Some insurance plans will cover Registered Psychotherapists.
 Insurance does not typically cover student or training therapists.
-OPC offers low-cost therapy conducted by our senior training therapists to provide accessible therapy.
+OPCC offers low-cost therapy conducted by our senior training therapists to provide accessible therapy.

 What can therapy help with?